 The fields in which our faculty specializes include feminist and queer studies, critical race theory, film and media studies, postcolonial studies, psychoanalysis, and nationalism.
 We offer concentrations in Media Studies and in Museum Studies, which are unique for their combination of a strong emphasis upon cultural theory with, hands-on practical experience.

-We are concerned to link cultural theory to cultural practices and activist politics.
-Students are required to take courses in a variety of research methodologies appropriate to the discipline of Cultural Studies, including ethnographic field research methods, visual research methods, oral history, archival studies, and film or literary theory and analysis.
+Because many students enter the program from other disciplines, we offer a large range of introductory courses in addition to advanced level courses.
+Students are required to take courses in research methodologies appropriate to their interests in Cultural Studies: possibilities include ethnographic field research methods, visual research methods, oral history, archival studies, and film or literary theory and analysis.

 Instruction in Cultural Studies is carried on in seminars.
 Classes are small and each student’s program is designed individually.
 A favorable student-faculty ratio allows for an unusual amount of individual attention from faculty members.
-Students work with faculty advisers in planning their course of study; candidates for the Ph.D. work closely with a faculty committee composed of professors in the student’s fields of study.
+The CGU Cultural Studies program is distinguished by offering not only a Masters but also a Ph.D. in Cultural Studies.
+Candidates for the Ph.D. work closely with a faculty committee composed of professors in the student’s fields of study.

 Each student is assigned an advisor upon entering the program.
 A student may change advisors, but the initial assignment guarantees immediate coordination and planning to each student.
 Advisors also work with students in selecting faculty committees for the MA final research paper and PhD exams and dissertations.

 In addition to the stand-alone Master's and Ph.D. in Cultural Studies detailed below, the department offers a concentration in Media Studies, and a concentration in Museum Studies, which are part of the Applied Humanities programs.
 The School of Arts and Humanities also offers Graduate Certificates available to all CGU students.
 Examples of student work in Cultural Studies are available in our in-house, Culture Critique.